EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 - Several LAB models will be used and compared against one another.
 These models are each derived from upper-mantle shear wave tomography (Schaeffer & Lebedev, 2013), surface wave tomography (Pasyanos et al., 2014), surface heat flow measurements (Artemieva, 2006) and  joint inversion of seismic, potential field and geochemical data (Afonso et al., 2019).
 - The project will be written in Python code on Jupyter.
 - Contours and geodesic distances will be calculated using the Python interface of Generic Mapping Tools (GMT) - PyGMT.
-- Statistical tests will be conducted using the existing Scipy package.
+- Statistical tests will be conducted using the existing Scipy package and a combination of numpy functions.

 This project has been a work in progress for the last few weeks and is on track to be completed in the time available.
 It will be important for upcoming research, so I intend to continually update the repository to reflect improvements in efficiency and presentation.